jonlpersson/ed-latimore/site/_posts/2022-08-02-how-to-dress-as-a-muscular-man.md

 Your shirts should be wide in the chest and sleek at the waist.
 The taper provides visual contrast and highlights your strong upper body.

 Read my [No BS guide to be a more attractive guy](https://edlatimore.com/how-to-be-an-attractive-man/) to learn exactly how your shirts should fit.
-Because women overwhelmingly choose guys with muscular physiques,<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> I also talk a lot about how attractiveness is more than just about the clothes you wear.
+Because women overwhelmingly choose guys with muscular physiques,<sup><a class="footnote" href="#fn:2">2</a></sup> I also talk a lot about how attractiveness is more than just about the clothes you wear.

 ## Choose pants with thigh room